Yes, you read it right. This healthy pecan pie is an upgraded version of the classic pecan pie because there's no corn syrup in it.

 Yes, what makes it different?

 By now you'd have guessed already.
 This recipe is without corn syrup and instead, we're using maple syrup.
-Although both of them have sugar but talking about wholesome ingredient point of view, maple syrup is healthier in a sense that it's not an ultra processed product.
-It's just sap from maple tree that's been boiled and reduced to thick caramel colour syrup.
+Although both of them have sugar but talking about the wholesome ingredient point of view, maple syrup is healthier in the sense that it's not an ultra-processed product.
+It's just sap from a maple tree that's been boiled and reduced to thick caramel color syrup.

 Where corn syrup is a highly processed product, it's made sweeter and cheaper.
 It's considered a bad product for health until the point that it's banned from certain countries.

 Apart from not using corn syrup in this recipe, as you can see, the rest of the ingredients are also better.
-Better form of sugar, flour and fat.
+A better form of sugar, flour, and fat.

 How Advanced Can I Make This?